 Paramount’s Behind the Scene’s Experience delivers 100 years of moviemaking history; the active studio tour begins at the iconic Paramount gate and takes you inside active sets along the way.
 The Warner Bros.
 Studio Tour is perfect for superhero fans with exhibits on DC Heroes, Batman, and Harry Potter (even though they may all exist in different universes!) in addition to tours of the working lot.

 To most kids, there is no bigger star or iconic image than Mickey Mouse, so why not see where he comes to life?!
 The only way to book an exclusive tour of the Disney Animation Studio is directly through Adventures by Disney, so plan ahead to combine this with a Disneyland trip.
 Families should also check out the Studio Tour at Universal Studios (included with general admission to the theme park) to see an inside look at past film scenes and a few live stages.
 The tour also includes thrilling rides and adventures, and is hilariously narrated by Jimmy Fallon.

-Don’t Miss: Check out all the family-friendly details and plan your visit to the brand-new Harry Potter-themed land, The Wizarding World of Harry Potter.
+Don’t Miss: Check out all the family-friendly details and plan your visit to The Wizarding World of Harry Potter.

 Hollywood with Kids: See the Stars